Ajitosh/Ajitosh.github.io/about.md

 background: '/img/bg-about1.jpg'
 ---

 Hi!
 I'm Ajitosh.
-Welcome to my blog Data Verse, wshere I write about interesting problems in data science, poetry and sometime data science in poetry.
-Please feel free find the links below to drop by for feedback.
+Welcome to my blog Data Verse, where I write about interesting problems in data science, poetry and sometime data science in poetry.
+Please feel free to find the links below and drop by for feedback.

 Have a good one!